uowaep/CubiQuake/README.md

 filename | Sets/displays the filename to use in the current game instance for saving/loading prefabs. worlds | Lists existing worlds. resetlights | For debugging lights if still necessary.
-Clears face light data and re-applies lighting values. resetview | Resets the view to use new view distance settings. (cvars: viewdist1, viewheight1, viewdist2, viewheight2)
+Clears face light data and re-applies lighting values. resetview | Resets all player's rendering to use new values from server cvars: viewdist1, viewheight1, viewdist2, viewheight2, ambientlight.

 ### CVARs
 CVAR | Description